1755 - British expedition against Fort Beauséjour

-Louis Du Pont Duchambon de Vergor, an officer of the Troupes de la Marine, commanded the French garrison (160 regulars) of the fort.
-Furthermore, Father Le Loutre led the local militia and Indians, a force who could amount to some 2,000 men when entirely assembled.
-Vergor had received ample supply from Québec in prevision of an invasion.
+Louis Du Pont Duchambon de Vergor, an officer of the Troupes de la Marine, commanded the fort’s garrison of 160 men of the Troupes de la Marine.
+Furthermore, Father Le Loutre led the local militia and Indians, a force that could amount to some 2,000 men when entirely assembled.
+Vergor had received ample supply from Québec in preparation for an invasion.
 However, he had trafficked most of it.
-A commissary of stores, Thomas Pinchon, was secretly acting as a British agent, corresponding with the commandant of Fort Lawrence.
+Thomas Pinchon, a commissary of stores, was secretly acting as a British agent, corresponding with the commandant of Fort Lawrence.

-Shirley, the commander-in-chief of the Province of Massachusets, ordered John Winslow to raise a force of 2,000 Massachusetts Provincials troops.
+Governor William Shirley, the commander-in-chief of the Province of Massachusetts, ordered John Winslow to raise a force of 2,000 Massachusetts Provincials troops.
 The enlisted men were organised in a single regiment of two battalions.
-The first battalion was led by Lieutenant-Colonel John Winslow and the second by Lieutenant-Colonel George Scott, while Colonel Robert Monckton assumed overall command of the regiment.
+Lieutenant-Colonel John Winslow commanded the first battalion and Lieutenant-Colonel George Scott commanded the second, while Colonel Robert Monckton assumed overall command of the regiment.

 Early in April 1755, the regiment was assembled at Boston.
-There was a delay while the regiment awaited for its muskets expected from England.
+The regiment was delayed there while it awaited muskets from England.

 On May 26, the British fleet reached Annapolis.